 Grades, Honors and Other Student Records

 Faculty are expected to submit grades within 30 days of the exam date or 30 days from the end of the semester if there was no exam.
 Upon receipt, grades are reviewed for compliance with the mandatory grade curves (see AR 4-4.8) and processed.
-Grades are generally posted to individual student records within 48 hours of receipt.
 Students can view their grades and print an unofficial transcript by accessing their Patriot Web account.

-Grade distribution summaries are posted outside the Law Records Office.
+Grade distribution summaries are posted outside the Law Records Office and on the Career and Academic Services Intranet.
 The highest grade in the class is noted (when provided by the instructor) as are any class participation awards.
 These notations are made using the student's exam number.

 Yes, you can view your transcript and grades via PatriotWeb.

 You must provide a copy of the legal document authorizing the name change (i.e. marriage license, court order) to the Law Records Office.
 When the change is made, it will be effective University-wide.